-Cigna Global, a well-known American insurance company, has several plans designed specifically for expats who are living and working abroad.
+Cigna Global, a well-known American insurance company, has several plans designed specifically for expats who are living and working abroad and we’ve heard great reviews from Cambodia expats who use them.
 Depending on the plan, they offer $1,000,000 coverage and up; the platinum plan has unlimited coverage.
 They have optional benefits that include worldwide outpatient cover, vision and dental, and medical evacuation (and trust us, you’ll want the latter).
-You can check out their international plans and get a quote from Cigna Global online.
+Check out their international plans and get a quote from Cigna Global online now.

 Aetna Global Benefits, based in the United States, offers worldwide comprehensive plans that, while expensive, get consistently high ratings.
 They’ll cover you in your home country, including the United States.
 They have options that are for hospital care only, or comprehensive plans that cover outpatient care as well.